 ENG 210 Language and Power: Surveys rhetorical tools leaders have used throughout history to change their societies.
 Students will analyze how these tools function within speeches, letters, essays, and other literary texts that have persuaded audiences to think, feel, and act in new -- sometimes positive, sometimes destructive -- ways.
 By modeling such writing in their own essays, students will practice using these tools to address contemporary social issues while discussing the ethical concerns that responsible citizens must consider whenever they use rhetoric.
 Prerequisite: ENG 140.

-ENG 211 Visual Rhetoric for Writers: Investigates how visuals (pictures, graphics, color, and layout) interact with words to add or disrupt meaning in texts.
+ENG 211 Show and Tell: Visual and Verbal Text Design: Investigates how visuals (pictures, graphics, color, and layout) interact with words to add or disrupt meaning in texts.
 Studies cutting-edge research on visual perception.
 Practices document design using InDesign software.
 Prerequisite: ENG 140.

 ENG 216 Sandspur Production: Writing- and design-intensive course that supports production of The Sandspur.
 Covers various kinds of journalistic writing and news reporting: basic news pieces, features, editorials, and reviews.
 Provides skills necessary to produce and edit well-written, accurate, insightful stories, and to do journalistic investigation and research.
 Classroom workshops are conducted before weekly newspaper staff meetings.
 Familiarizes students with contemporary journalistic practices and issues involving ethics and standards in the media.